oscarvargash/biol_550_2024/week_05/README.md

 Why Git? it is a Distributed VCS, it is more flexible and of course it is popular, and this means, more documentation and long term support in most cases.
 There are dozens of version control systems on the market, but some of the world's most renowned projects (like the Linux Kernel, Ruby on Rails, or jQuery) and several well known companies (Google, Facebook, Microsoft, Twitter, LinkedIn, Netflix) are using Git as their VCS of choice.

-Github and Bitbuckect are web interfaces of `git`, In the last years code-specific repositories have become popular among biologists.
-Github and Bitbuckect are the main platforms used.
+Github and Bitbucket are web interfaces of `git`, In the last years code-specific repositories have become popular among biologists.
+Github and Bitbucket are the main platforms used.
 Both platforms offer a free accounts, but you can open an academic account with pro capabilities with your UCSC email.

 # Creating a GitHub account